konstellation-io/website/content/en/docs/KRT/specs/index.md

 ---
-title: "krt.yml"
+title: "KRT YAML specs"
 description: >
   YAML Definition of a KRT file.
-weight: 30
+weight: 20
 ---

-This is a declarative file describing the content of the KRT.
+A KRT yaml file is a declarative file describing the content of the KRT.
+It has general description of the Version, a GRPC entrypoint for the Runtime Version, nodes that are connected between each other to form workflows that will be access through GRPC services defined on the entrypoint.

-This file has general description of the Runtime Version, a GRPC entrypoint for the Runtime Version, nodes that are connected between each other to form workflows that will be access through GRPC services defined on the entrypoint.
+You can see an [example `krt.yml` file]({{< relref "docs/krt/tasks/define_krt_yml#example-file" >}})

-## Definition
+## Fields Specs

 Here is a description of each field divided in five main concepts that make a KRT file: